RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Dataset Implementation Details

 PointNet++ employs a stacked multi-scale grouping (MSG) configuration defined as follows (notation follows the original PointNet++ paper): $SA(K, r, [l_1, ..., l_d])$ denotes a Set Abstraction (SA) level with $K$ local regions of ball radius $r$, using PointNet with $d$ fully connected layers of widths $l_i$. $SA([l_1, ..., l_d])$ represents a global SA level aggregating the entire set into a single vector.
 For multi-scale settings, $SA(K, [r^{(1)}, ..., r^{(m)}], [[l^{(1)}_1, ..., l^{(1)}_d], ..., [l^{(m)}_1, ..., l^{(m)}_d]])$ indicates MSG with $m$ radii and corresponding MLPs.
 Our specific architecture for PointNet++ backbone is:

 Point Transformer employs residual transformer blocks composed of self-attention and linear projection layers, followed by downsampling.
-We stacked five encoder blocks with downsampling rates [1,2,2,4,4], producing point set sizes [N, N/2, N/4, N/16, N/64], where $N$ is the number of input points.
-All other hyperparameters followed the original implementation \citep{ZhaoJJTK21}.
+We stack five encoder blocks with downsampling rates [1,2,2,4,4], producing point set sizes [N, N/2, N/4, N/16, N/64], where $N$ denotes the number of input points.
+All other hyperparameters follow the original implementation \citep{ZhaoJJTK21}.